-Attack on ceremony in Afghan capital; political leader Abdullah unharmed - spokesman
+Attack on ceremony in Afghanistan; political leader Abdullah unharmed - spokesman

-KABUL (Reuters) - An attack took place at a ceremony in the Afghan capital of Kabul on Friday where a top Afghan political leader, Abdullah Abdullah, was present but he escaped unharmed, his spokesman said.
+KABUL (Reuters) - Gunmen attacked a ceremony in the Afghan capital of Kabul on Friday where a top Afghan political leader, Abdullah Abdullah, was present but he escaped unharmed, his spokesman said.

 “The attack started with a boom, apparently a rocket landed in the area, Abdullah and some other politicians ... escaped the attack unhurt,” Abdullah’s spokesman, Fraidoon Kwazoon, who was also present, told Reuters by telephone.